Tony Johnson (broadcaster)

-Tony Johnson (born 29 August 1959) is a New Zealand rugby commentator and presenter for SKY Television.
+Tony Johnson (born 29 August 1959) is a New Zealand rugby commentator and presenter for SKY Television and sports radio host for Sport Nation.

 Johnson hails from Havelock.
 His father worked in the local marine team driving mail boats and worked as a ranger and mother was a teacher.
 He played for the Queen Charlotte College 1st XV as a lock and loose forward before playing club senior reserves.
 He also played premier cricket, basketball, golf and participated in swimming.

 He suffers from peripheral neuropathy after first noticing a sore hip when he was in his late teens.
 That developed to weakness in his left leg and arm in his early 20s and had to give up rugby, but still played cricket and golf until he couldn't anymore.
 He walks with a profound limp.
 He has since become an advocate for stadia around the country to increase their facilities for people with accessibility issues.

 He was always captivated by radio and started his broadcasting career in Blenheim in 1978 before stints in Tokoroa, Wellington, Dunedin, where he started his sports commentary, and worked in a local radio station in the Bay of Islands.
 He hosted the TVNZ show a Question of Sport in the late 1980s.
 Johnston was a reporter for Radio New Zealand in Europe based in London from 1988 and moved back to New Zealand in 1992 to work for Newstalk ZB as the sports editor and sports reader for the Paul Holmes breakfast and the station's main radio rugby commentator.

 He was a sports presenter for TV3 in 1995 for four years while continuing his radio and sports commentary work before making the switch to SKY Television in 1999 when SKY increased their rugby coverage and needed more commentators and presenters.
 In 2001, Johnston focused solely on television and relinquished his radio work.

 Johnson has been a feature at Rugby World Cups as a fan, reporter or broadcaster (excluding the 2019 and 2023 tournaments) and has covered the Commonwealth and Olympic Games in his capacity as a radio and television reporter or commentator.